“Leasehold” refers to a common but often misunderstood type of ownership.

 Is the UK Government changing the leasehold laws?

-In recent years, there have been growing concerns over unfair leasehold practices in the UK.
+In recent years, concerns have grown over unfair leasehold practices in the UK.
 These include:

 As a result, the UK government introduced new legislation in 2024.
 This aims to reform residential leaseholds in England and Wales.